 During the monitoring of First Instance Court sessions in the northern governorates (West Bank) in 2022, an improvement in the average number of daily sessions was observed.
 Specifically, the Nablus Court of First Instance saw a significant increase in the number of daily sessions, from an average of 12 to 30 sessions per day, with each session hearing one file.
 Similarly, the panel of the Qalqilya Court of First Instance witnessed an increased average of 14 sessions per day to 35 sessions, based on the days the court's work was monitored.
-The average number of daily sessions.
+The average number of daily sessions in the Bethlehem Court of First Instance also increased, from 12 to 23 sessions.
 The other courts in the northern governorates did not undergo significant changes, except for the Ramallah Court of First Instance, which saw a decrease in the average number of sessions per day, from 18.7 sessions in 2020 to 7 sessions in 2022.